 Most research points to cigarette smoke, not nicotine, as being the primary contributor to cancer among smokers.

-However, although most experts agree that nicotine does not directly cause cancer, some research suggests that nicotine may lead to a type of DNA damage that increases the risk of cancer.
+However, although most experts agree that nicotine does not directly cause cancer,

 Even if nicotine does increase the risk of cancer, the risks of developing cancer through the use of nicotine-only products are much lower than the risks from smoking.
 For this reason, people often use nicotine-only products, such as e-cigarettes, as a way to quit smoking.